1. Overview

 2. MongoDB Database tools

-MongoDB provides the mongoexport utility command to download a collection as JSON that produces a JSON or CSV export of data stored in a mongod instance.
-This utility uses the native libmongoclient and is most likely the fastest method.
+utility command to download a collection as JSON that produces a?JSON?or?CSV?export of data stored in a?mongod

 The MongoDB Database Tools are a collection of command-line utilities for working with a MongoDB deployment.
-These tools release independently enabling us to receive more frequent updates and leverage new features as soon as they are available.
+These tools release independently enabling us to receive more frequent updates and leverage new features as soon as they are available.?

-Starting with MongoDB 4.4, the MongoDB Database Tools are now released separately from the MongoDB Server and use their own versioning, with an initial version of 100.0.0.
-Previously, these tools were released alongside the MongoDB Server and used matching versioning.
+Starting with MongoDB 4.4, the MongoDB Database Tools are now released separately from the MongoDB Server and use their own versioning, with an initial version of?100.0.0

 2.1.
 Download database tools

-If you are seeing the below error while running the mongoexport MongoDB command, then those database binaries are not in your System PATH or not installed in your machine.
+MongoDB command, then those database binaries are not in your System PATH or not installed in your machine.

 zsh: command not found: mongodump